zuddl/next-release-tag/readme.md

-# Generate Next Release Tag
+# Zuddl - Generate Next Release Tag

 - A GitHub Action to automate the process of creating the next release tag version for your repository.
 Note: this only generates a new release version instead of creating a new release.
 - This action will set an output variable named `release_tag` which can then be used to create the next release.